CarlosTrapet/FizzBuzz/README.md

-# FizzBuzz by Noel, Josue and Carlos
+# FizzBuzz done by Noel, Josue and Carlos